Davids55/IT-scripts/README.md

   - Any ERROR entries in Ollama journal in the last hour?
   - Output a final summary: HEALTHY / WARNING / CRITICAL

+- Enhanced_Ollama_Health_Moninter
+  - added add unauthorized model detection (compare against an approved list) and alert if API is exposed on 0.0.0.0